nashville-software-school/client-side-mastery/book-1-martins-aquarium/chapters/GIT_CLI_SHORTCUTS.md

 ## Pulling from Github

-You also need to pull branches, including master, quite often.
+You also need to pull branches, including main, quite often.
 Consider creating two aliases for those operations.

 `alias glo="git pull origin "`

 That will let you pull any branch name with `glo teammate-branch`

-`alias glom="git pull origin master"`
+`alias glom="git pull origin main"`

-A nice, fast way to pull the master branch when a teammate has received an approved PR and merged their branch on Github.
+A nice, fast way to pull the main branch when a teammate has received an approved PR and merged their branch on Github.

 ## Test a Teammate's Branch